Dacotah Territory Muzzle Loaders - Documents

 2. Membership dues shall be at such rate or rates, schedule or formula as may be from time to time prescribed by the Board of Directors.

-3. Any member may be expelled by the Board of Directors and by a two-thirds vote for nonpayment of dues after ninety days from date due.
+3. Any member may be expelled by the Board of Directors by a two-thirds vote for nonpayment of dues after ninety days from date due.

 4. Dues shall be paid within 30 days of date, after which, there will be a $3.00 per month penalty with a maximum of $6.00.